ibm-cloud-docs/devsecops/troubleshoot.md

 {: tsCauses}

 To overcome this Git rate limiting issue:
-1. Ensure environment property `batched-evidence-collection` to `1`.
-See corresponding section in the [IBM Cloud documentation](/docs/devsecops?topic=devsecops-devsecops-collect-evidence#batched-evidence-collection).
 1. Migrate from Git evidence locker to COS evidence locker (also known as COS only).
 See corresponding section in the [IBM Cloud documentation](/docs/devsecops?topic=devsecops-cd-devsecops-cos-bucket-evidence#cd-devsecops-cos-only-locker).
 1. Use different Git tokens for Pipelines and/or triggers.
 {: tsResolve}